nathankellenicki/nuimojs/README.md

 - A buffer of 11 bytes, each bit representing one of the 81 LED's, with the last 7 of the 11th byte being unused.

 Brightness is a value between 0-255.
 Timeout is how long the pattern should appear for (In milliseconds).

+Configbits is an optional value.
+It represents bits to toggle specific behaviour.
+Currently only the fifth bit (000X 0000)(decimal 16) is used.
+By passing decimal 16 as the configbits parameter, "Onion Skinning" is enabled, this allows smoother transactions between matrices.
+Not passing the parameter, or passing 0 will cause the default behaviour.
+In future, more options may be added.
+Please avoid writing to the first bit, since it's the last LED of the matrix.

 #### Events